When will the PGA Tour, LPGA Tour and other pro tours play again? Here’s the latest schedule

-With the spread of coronavirus forcing the PGA Tour, European Tour, LPGA Tour, PGA Tour Champions and Korn Ferry Tour to cancel and/or postpone their schedule, we're keeping an eye on when these tours might start playing professional golf again.
+The PGA Tour, European Tour, LPGA Tour, PGA Tour Champions and Korn Ferry Tour have been forced to cancel and/or postpone their schedule.
+We're keeping an eye on when these tours might start playing professional golf again.

 What's the schedule for the world's major pro golf tours?